Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 • Dishwashing soap (optional)

-1. Spread cornstarch on the oil stain, making sure it is completely covered.
+1. Sprinkle cornstarch all over the oil stain, making sure it is completely covered.
 Let it absorb the excess oil for at least 20 minutes.
 When time is up, use a broom to remove the cornstarch and discard.

 2. Spray the oil stain with an oven cleaner.
 Use enough to cover the spot completely.
 Let it settle for 10 to 15 minutes.
 Wash off with water and allow to dry.